kislyuk/argcomplete/README.rst

 -----------------
 In global completion mode, you don't have to register each argcomplete-capable executable separately.
 Instead, the shell will look for the string **PYTHON_ARGCOMPLETE_OK** in the first 1024 bytes of any executable that it's running completion for, and if it's found, follow the rest of the argcomplete protocol as described above.
+Alternatively, the executable path may be added to the environment variable **PYTHON_ARGCOMPLETE_OK_PATHS**.

 Additionally, completion is activated for scripts run as ``python <script>`` and ``python -m <module>``.
 If you're using multiple Python versions on the same system, the version being used to run the script must have argcomplete installed.